LinkClinton/Mico/Common/Mico/Math/readme.md

 ## Not Compute

-Do not use Txxxx to compute,you can use System.Numerics.
+Do not use Txxxx to compute,you can use System.Numerics(SIMD).

 ## Introduction